The Derived Deligne Conjecture: Operadic totalization and vertical operadic suspension

 We are inserting the second factor onto the first one, so the sign can be explained by moving the power $e^m$ of degree $m-1$ to the $i$-th position of $e^n$ passing by $e_{n}$ through $e_{i+1}$.
 More compactly, The unit of this operad is $e^1\in\Lambda(1)$.
 It can be checked by direct computation that $\Lambda$ satisfies the axioms of an operad of graded modules.
+In a similar way we can define $\Lambda^-(n)=S^{1-n}R$, with the same insertion maps.